onedata/onedata-documentation/doc/advanced/rest/onezone/operations/create_group_handle.md

 ##### Description
 Creates a new handle on behalf of a group.

-This operation requires `register_handle` privilege, for the handle service specified in the `handleServiceId` field.
+This operation requires `handle_service_register_handle` privilege, for the handle service specified in the `handleServiceId` field.